Charles Trenet

 May 18, 1913 - Narbonne, Aude, France

 Trenet was born in Avenue Charles Trenet, Narbonne, Occitanie, France, the son of Françoise Louise Constance (Caussat) and Lucien Etienne Paul Trenet.
-When he was seven years old, his parents divorced and he was sent to boarding school in Béziers, but he returned home just a few months later, suffering from typhoid fever.
-It was during his convalescence at home that he developed his artistic talents, taking up music, painting and sculpting. ...
+When he was age seven, his parents divorced, and he was sent to boarding school in Béziers, but he returned home just a few months later, suffering from typhoid fever.
+It was during his convalescence at home that he developed his artistic talents, such as performing music, painting and sculpting.
+His mother remarried, and he lived with her and his stepfather, writer Benno Vigny.

-Source: Article "Charles Trenet" from Wikipedia in English, licensed under CC-BY-SA 3.0.
+Source: Article "Charles Trenet" from Wikipedia in English, licensed under CC-BY-SA.

 Credits